kubernetes-sigs/kueue/site/content/en/docs/tasks/setup_sequential_admission.md

 pods are not all scheduled yet (i.e., the Workload condition remains `PodsReady=False`), then the Workload's admission is cancelled, the corresponding job is suspended and the Workload is requeued.

+### ReQueuing Strategy
+{{% alert title="Warning" color="warning" %}}
+_Available in Kueue v0.6.0 and later_
+{{% /alert %}}

+The requeuingStrategy (`waitForPodsReady.requeuingStrategy`) is optional parameters, timestamp (`waitForPodsReady.requeuingStrategt.timestamp`) is defaulting to `Eviction`, and backoffLimitCount (`waitForPodsReady.requeuingStrategt.backoffLimitCount`) is defaulting to null.

+When you specify the timestamp, a Workload uses the below time to order the Workloads in the queue:

+- `Eviction`: The `lastTransitionTime` of the `Evicted=true` condition with `PodsReadyTimeout` reason in a Workload.
+- `Creation`: The creationTimestamp in a Workload.

+If you want to re-queue a Workload evicted by the `PodsReadyTimeout` to head of the queue, you can set the `Creation` to the timestamp.

+A Workload evicted by the `PodsReadyTimeout` reason is re-queued until the count is reached to backoffLimitCount.
+If you don't specify any integer for backoffLimitCount, a Workload is repeatedly and endlessly re-queued to the queue based on timestamp.
+After the count is reached, a Workload is [deactivated](docs/concepts/workload/#active).

 ## Example